kotakbiasa/ThinkPad-X380-Yoga-Hackintosh/README.md

 > **🗒️Note:**
 >
 > My config uses `AirportItlw.kext` by default since it allows accessing the internet during macOS installation (unlike `itlwm.kext` which requires an additional app to do so).
-Currently, AirportItlwm kexts for macOS Sequoia is included but you must patch, you can find how to patch [`see this`](https://osxlatitude.com/forums/topic/20330-wifi-in-sequoia-150-beta-patching-for-legacy-broadcom-wireless-cards/).
+Currently, AirportItlwm kexts for macOS Sequoia is included but you must patch using [OCLP-Mod](https://github.com/laobamac/OCLP-Mod/releases).
 If you want to use itlwm, disable AirportItlwm (all variants) and enable itlwm in the config.plist instead.
 Next, download the Helipad app, run it and add it to "Login Items" (in System Settings) so that it starts automatically with macOS.

 </details>